 “Sometimes there’s enough darkness in the world without adding to it under the guise of something pretty.”

-Kealan Patrick Burke is one of the more recent authors I’ve discovered through the amazing bookstagram community, and he was very quickly added to my “auto-buy authors” list – a list that consists of authors that could release anything – ANYTHING, from poetry to cookbooks – and I’d buy it and read it eagerly.
+Kealan Patrick Burke is one of the very first authors I discovered through the amazing bookstagram community, and he was very quickly added to my “auto-buy authors” list – a list that consists of authors that could release anything – ANYTHING, from poetry to cookbooks – and I’d buy it and read it eagerly.
 The first thing I read by him was one of his novellas, ‘SOUR CANDY‘, and I immediately bought a few more ebooks by him!

-With DEAD LEAVES, I’d seen it around on Instagram and Goodreads, and it looked perfect for my October TBR, so I grabbed the ebook on sale for my Kindle.
-Two stories into it, I knew it was something I wanted to have a physical copy of on my shelves, so I used part of my birthday book gift card and scooped it up!
+With DEAD LEAVES, I’d seen it around on Instagram and Goodreads, and it looked perfect for my October TBR.
 The spookiness of Burke’s writing lends itself perfectly to the creepiness of each story, and I found it difficult to choose a favorite – or even a couple!

 There are 9 stories in total collected here, with one of them being published for the first time.
 The short book packs an even bigger punch than just with the great stories, too – Burke also includes an introduction, as well as a list of his recommended horror movies and books, perfect for anyone looking to broaden their viewing & reading horizons into the macabre.

 I’ve included a brief description of a few of the stories I liked best below – although I started with 7 of 9 and had to keep downsizing to get here, so honestly, they’re all worth reading!

 ✨ How the Night Receives Them ✨

 A young girl walks home alone at night, recalling words quoted by a man she hopes will meet her on her way.